 Who can use the Whitney Museum Library?

 Library resources are available, by appointment only, for research on Whitney Museum history, Whitney exhibitions and American art history.
 Our researchers include collectors, art historians, graduate students, museum staff, art galleries and independent scholars.
 Before making an appointment, researchers are encouraged to search the Library’s online catalogue, WhitneyCat.
-Please use the Ask-a-question tab on this website to request an appointment, or send an email to firstname.lastname@example.org.
+To request an appointment with the Library, send an email to firstname.lastname@example.org.

 Does the library take part in interlibrary loan?